The 7 Symptoms of Appendicitis You Shouldn’t Ignore

 - It’s a sharp, stabbing pain that varies in intensity when pressure is applied.

-- When the affected area is released, the pain is felt more severely and this enables the illness to be identified.
+- When the affected area is released, the pain is felt more severely.

 Are you experiencing any of the symptoms of appendicitis mentioned in this article?
 If so, it’s best to see a doctor as soon as possible to determine whether or not it’s due to this illness.